 “Don’t Repeat Yourself” is a powerful principle for software engineers and data professionals.
 But staying DRY while implementing data access controls is a nearly impossible task.
 Every tool pushes you to redefine user permissions in its own “governance layer.”
 That configurability is great for tool users and admins, but it introduces significant complexity into the data platform as a whole: No one knows where rules are really defined, or why, or how new ones can be updated.
-There is no “single source of truth” for governance policy, but is instead a mish-mash of rules in different applications.
+There is no “single source of truth” for access control policy, but is instead a mish-mash of rules in different applications.

 In this post, I’ll explain how Immuta’s data team uses dynamic access controls in Snowflake to drive access policies in downstream systems such as Looker and Jupyter Notebooks.
 Our approach is driven by two principles: